unik-name/help-unikname/docs/2-unikname-id/README.md

 Title: "@unikname ID: Your Universal Identifier"
 ---

-# Introduction to @Unikname : your Universal ID
+# @Unikname : your Universal ID

-**@unikname is a Universal IDentifier.** It's Human-Readable and Self-Sovereign**, that means it's easy to memorize it, it's always available, it's usable everywhere, and maybe the most important, it's under the sole control of its owner.
+**@unikname is a Universal IDentifier.** It's Human-Readable and Self-Sovereign that means it's easy to memorize, it's always available, it's usable everywhere, and maybe the most important it's under the sole control of its owner.

-To get your own @unikname identifier you just have to install the ``My Unikname App`` and to follow a 3 steps process.
-Once you own your @unikname, you can sign-up and log in to any website that embeds the Unikname Connect widget/pluggin, and start being rewarded.
+To get your own @unikname ID install the ``My Unikname App``, choose it, and root it into our highly secured and decentralized <brand name="uns"/>.
+Once you get your @unikname you can sign-up and log in to any website that embeds the Unikname Connect button.
+And start being rewarded.

 **My.Unikname.App allows to @unikname owner to control their digital life.** @unikname owners can get and manage their @unikname and can also control everything they can do with their ID, like private sign-up and login to websites.